Have You Tried Coconut Water Yet? This Fluid of Life Offers a Long List of Clinically Proven Health Benefits!

 WHAT TO REMEMBER MOST FROM THIS ARTICLE:

 Not only is coconut water delicious, but it is rich in nutrients and minerals to provide a number of therapeutic benefits.
 Coconut water is unique because it contains essential minerals in its sap, and it is also full of necessary electrolytes to prevent dehydration and enhance sports performance.
 Coconut water is completely sterile and can be taken intravenously to alleviate dehydration, and it is also often used as a natural remedy for a low libido.
 Additionally, coconut water has been proven to dissolve kidney stones and even remedy glaucoma without any of the side effects of conventional medications.
-To receive all of these health benefits and more, make sure that you enjoy water from young, green, coconuts that are fresh-frozen within two days of harvest, like our new Body Ecology Coconut Water!
+To receive all of these health benefits and more, make sure that you enjoy water from young, green, coconuts that are fresh-frozen within two days of harvest.

 - Fife, Bruce.
 Coconut Cures.
 Colorado Springs: Picadilly Books, 2005.